ares-emulator/ares/bezel/koko-aio/docs-ng.md

 **Bezel:**<br>
     Draws a monitor frame with simulated reflections from the game content.<br>
     The monitor frame is an image loaded by the shader and is shipped<br>
-    in the "textures" shader subdirectory, named:
+    in the "textures" shader subdirectory, named:<br>
-    monitor_body_curved.png and monitor_body_straight.png
+    monitor_body_curved.png and monitor_body_straight.png<br>
-    It has been made with the following rules that may come handy<br>
-    only if you want to edit it; otherwise go on.<br>
+    It has been made with the following rules that may come handy only if you want to edit it; otherwise go on:<br>
-    - The red channel represents the luminance information<br>
+    * The red channel represents the luminance information<br>
-    - The green channel represents the highlights<br>
+    * The green channel represents the highlights<br>
-    - The alpha channel in the inner frame represents the part of the bezel<br>
-      that will be filled by the game content<br>
+    * The alpha channel in the inner frame represents the part of the bezel that will be filled by the game content<br>
-    - The blue channel represents the part of the bezel that will be filled by the game reflection.<br>
+    * The blue channel represents the part of the bezel that will be filled by the game reflection.<br>

     Straight
         Use a straight bezel instead of a curved one.
-    Inner zoom:
+    Frame alignment:
-        Allows to shrink or expand the game content to fit the monitor frame.
+        Allows to shrink or expand the monitor frame to fit game content and align reflections.
-        "Fitting the monitor frame" is the ONLY scope of this option.
+        "Aligning the reflections" is the ONLY scope of this option.
-        To have a smaller or larger than bezel screen, please use "Override content geometry" options, or the reflections on the bezel will be misaligned.p

-    Frame zoom:
-          Allows to shrink or expand the monitor frame to fit the game content.
     Bezel color (red,green,blue) and contrast:
         Allows to choose the color of the monitor frame.
     Reflections strength
         The amount of reflections
+    Less reflections in corners
+        Show less reflections in corners
     Reflections sharpness
         Modulates from totally blurred to totally sharp reflection appearance.
-    Reflections roughness
+    Surface roughness
         The amount of material roughness in reflection area Diffusion strength
         Mix an amount of high blurred reflection to simulate light diffusion